BRISCOE GROUP LIMITED

 1. PURPOSE OF THE BOARD

-The Board is elected by Shareholders to oversee the management of the Company and its subsidiaries and to direct performance in the long-term best interests of the Company and all Shareholders.
+The Board is elected by Shareholders to oversee the management of the Company and its subsidiaries and to direct performance in the long-term best interests of the Company on behalf of its Shareholders, Employees and other material Stakeholders.
 The focus of the Board is the creation of company and shareholder value and ensuring the Company is managed in accordance with best practice.

 The primary responsibility of the Directors is to exercise their business judgement to act in good faith and what they believe to be the best interests of the Company and all Shareholders.
 In discharging that obligation, Directors should be entitled to rely on the honesty and integrity of the Company’s senior executives and its outside advisers and auditors.